Arbutus: Uses and symbolism

-The Canadian songwriter, singer and painter Joni Mitchell (born 1943), includes a reference to the "arbutus rustling" in her song, "For The Roses".
+The Canadian songwriter, singer and painter Joni Mitchell (born 1943) includes a reference to the "arbutus rustling" in her song, "For The Roses".
 It sounded like applause.
 She calls the arbutus tree her "favorite all-time tree".
 She had one outside her door in a house she built.

+"I love arbutuses," celebrated French chef Alain Ducasse, recipient of 20 Michelin stars, has said(24:50).
+"Yes, I love arbutus honey.
+It's sweet honey that's also bitter.
+I'm obsessed with the bitterness."

 Cultural significance

 According to the Straits Salish, an anthropomorphic form of pitch would go fishing, but return to shore before it got too hot.
 One day he was too late getting back to shore and melted from the heat and several anthropomorphic trees rushed to get him – the first was Douglas fir, who took most of the pitch, the grand fir received a small portion, and the madrone received none – which is why they say it still has no pitch.

-Also, according to the Great Flood legends of several bands in the northwest, the madrone helped people survive by providing an anchor on top of a mountain.
-Because of this the Saanich people do not burn madrone out of thanks for saving them.
+Also, according to the Great Flood legends of several bands in the northwest, the madrone helped people survive by providing an anchor on top of a mountain for their canoes.
+Because of this the W̱SÁNEĆ people do not burn madrone out of thanks for saving them.